vippsas/bankid-open-b2b-examples/README.md

 This repository contains code examples for [BankID Open B2B](https://confluence.bankidnorge.no/confluence/display/DEVPUB/BankID+Open+B2B).

 ## Disclaimer
 The code in this repository is provided as _examples_ for using BankID Open B2B.
-The code may not be accurate or complete enough for banks, merchants, partners or vendors to rely on without further amendment.
+The code is not accurate or complete enough for banks, merchants, partners or vendors to rely on without further amendment.
 BankID Norge is not responsible for any errors or omissions.

 ## Organization of example code
                                 LOCATION                CONTENT DESCRIPTION